lanl/benchmarks/doc/sphinx/5_kokkos_lammps_hippynn/kokkos_lammps_hippynn.rst

 Two quantities are extracted from the MD simulations to evaluate performance, though they are directly correlated.
 The throughput (grad/s) should be viewed as the figure of merit, though ns/day is more useful for users who wish to know the physical processes they can simulate.
 Thus both are reported here.

-Single GPU Strong Scaling
+Single GPU Throughput Scaling
 -------------------------

-.. table::Single GPU strong scaling test
+.. table::Single GPU throughput scaling test
    :align: center

 +---------------------+---------------------+---------------------+